STATE TESTING FAQs

 Is taking the Smarter Balanced assessment optional?

 In Washington state, students must take the Smarter Balanced assessment in high school as part of their requirement to graduate.
-If they do not achieve at least a certain score on the English language arts or math tests, they have a number of options:
+If they do not achieve at least a certain score on the English language arts and math tests, there are alternative pathways, such as achieving a certain score on college admissions or dual credit courses, earning dual credit, or passing approved locally-administered assessments.

 Students in the classes of 2014-18 also can appeal if they haven’t met their testing requirement.
 The appeal is reviewed by the student’s school district and then sent to OSPI for final approval.